s-fuerst/Vahana.jl/docs/src/predator.md

 # Predator/Prey Model

 This example shows how spatial information can be integrated into a model.
-In its current version, Vahana is not the ideal tool for models that depend mainly on the movement of agents, as in this example, but as shown here, it is still possible, even though we are actually only working with graphs.
+In its current version, Vahana is not the ideal tool for models that depend mainly on the movement of agents, but as shown here, it is still possible, even though we are actually only working with graphs.

 The model is based on the [Predator-Prey for High-Performance Computing](https://peerj.com/articles/cs-36/) (PPHPC) model.
 In